-Last week Cindy and I shared some thoughts on the topic of Marital Intimate Issues.
+In the last Marriage Message Cindy and I shared some thoughts on the topic of Marital Intimate Issues.
 Afterward, some men wrote to say they really liked the “sex is a type of worship” part.
 But as we said, “there is a right kind of worship and a wrong kind of worship.”
-This week I’d like to talk to men a little more in depth.
+This time I’d like to talk to men a little more in depth.
 It concerns adultery of the mind.
 We’d like to start out by posing two questions and ask you to pray about:

 1) Do I look pure on the outside to everyone else —but in reality have I merely settled on a middle ground somewhere between worldly standards and obedience to God’s standard?

 2) Do I get any sexual gratification from anyone or anything other than my wife?

 If you do, then you aren’t keeping yourself and your marriage bed “undefiled” as the Bible tells us to do.
 I don’t know one true Christ follower who doesn’t want to be a man of sexual integrity.
 Yet at the same time I believe most Christian men struggle greatly in this area of their lives, myself included.

 My aim in this message is not to throw stones at you.
 It is to share a few pointers that have helped me and many men I know as well.